Hashimshim/PlateformGame-ReactJS/README.md

-This is a simple JavaScript based Jump And Run game.
+This is a JavaScript based Jump And Run game with a lot of flexibility to customise levels.

 The project uses Node.js and React.
 To start hacking the game (e.g. to add new levels) you need to: